SosaWISE/SS_ClientCRM/README.md

 -----------------------------

 All javascript code should be correctly formatted.
 Formatting rules are specified in `.jsbeautifyrc`.
-You install it with this command or if you have Sublime Text you can install the packages below.
+You can install it with this command (you will need sudo/admin privileges) or if you have Sublime Text you can install the packages below.

     npm install -g jsbeautify